FAIZAN101013/ShopNGo/README.md

 # 🛍️ ShopNGo

-**ShopNGo** is an intuitive and responsive eCommerce platform built with **React**.
-It offers users a seamless shopping experience, from browsing products to managing carts and placing orders—it’s built for simplicity and speed.
+**ShopNGo** is an intuitive and responsive eCommerce platform built with the **MERN stack** (MongoDB, Express.js, React, Node.js).
+It delivers a seamless shopping experience—from product browsing to cart management and checkout.
+Designed for performance, responsiveness, and simplicity.

+---

 ## 🚧 Current Status

 > ⚠️ This project is still in progress.
-> Some features are incomplete or in testing mode.
+> Some features are incomplete or under testing.
-> Contributions and feedback are welcome as it's being built!
+> Contributions and feedback are welcome!

 ---